Reviews

 - A green speech bubble with a smiley icon contains the text "I noticed that you were late for the last three meetings." in white font.

+- The slide background is plain white, which makes the colorful graphics stand out.
 The overall look is simple and clean with a strong contrast between the text and background.
 The use of speech bubbles and contrasting colors effectively highlights the difference in approaches to providing feedback.

 Use Cases